 Container Engine for Kubernetes is integrated with Oracle Cloud Infrastructure Identity and Access Management (IAM), which provides easy authentication with native Oracle Cloud Infrastructure identity functionality.

-For an introductory tutorial, see Creating a Cluster with Oracle Cloud Infrastructure Container Engine for Kubernetes and Deploying a Sample App.
+For an introductory tutorial, see Creating a Cluster with Oracle Cloud Infrastructure Container Engine for Kubernetes.